codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

  1. The heavy lifting for platform maintenance is still happening by Codefresh instead of the customer
  1. Updates to the UI, build engine, integrations etc are happening automatically without any customer involvement
  1. Actual builds are happening in the customer premises under fully controlled conditions
- 1. The Codefresh agent is fully automated.
+ 1. The Codefresh runner is fully automated.
 It handles volume claims and build scheduling on its own within the Kubernetes cluster it is placed.

 Regarding security of services: